plotly/Kaleido/README.md

 ```

 ## MacOS
-To build on MacOS, first install XCode version 11.0+ and nodejs 12.
+To build on MacOS, first install XCode version 11.0+, nodejs 12, and Python 3.
 See https://chromium.googlesource.com/chromium/src/+/master/docs/mac_build_instructions.md for more information on build requirements.

 Then fetch the chromium codebase